tapyu/cpp-lessons/README.md

 ### `inline` keyword (`C`/`C++`)

+> WARNING: In `C`, using `inline` is not a so recommended approach the be [annoying StackOverflow community](https://stackoverflow.com/questions/78657695/how-to-use-inline-function-across-multiple-c-files-without-the-declared-but-n?noredirect=1#comment138681776_78657695).
+It is a suggestion and seems unecessary and optimizations are usually performed be the compiler without you need to check what functions should be inlined: "'So it is not used in C anymore?'
+Yes.
+(I use it to remove one gcc warning). 'inline seemed very effective' why would a compiler inline only functions marked inline?
+Sounds ineffective. **All functions (that compiler can) can be inlined**.".
+So don't give a damn about it...

 The `inline` keyword in C/C++ is used to suggest to the compiler that it should attempt to expand the function inline rather than calling it through the usual function call mechanism.
 When a function is declared as inline, the compiler attempts to insert the complete body of the function in every place where the function is called, rather than generating a call to the function.
 This can reduce the overhead of function calls and is especially used for small, frequently called functions.
 Regardless, keep in mind that the `inline` keyword is a suggestion to the compiler, and the compiler is free to ignore it.
 Although it might be considered a good practice to use it when reasonable, modern compilers perform their own optimizations and may choose to inline functions regardless of the `inline` keyword.

 However, **`inline` keyword should be used carefully as it may cause linking issues**.
 Moreover, it has different behaviour for `C` and `C++`

 #### `C`

-> PS: In `C`, using `inline` is not a so recommended approach the be [annoying StackOverflow community](https://stackoverflow.com/questions/78657695/how-to-use-inline-function-across-multiple-c-files-without-the-declared-but-n?noredirect=1#comment138681776_78657695).
-It is a suggestion and seems unecessary and optimizations are usually performed be the compiler without you need to check what functions should be inlined: "'So it is not used in C anymore?'
-Yes.
-(I use it to remove one gcc warning). 'inline seemed very effective' why would a compiler inline only functions marked inline?
-Sounds ineffective. **All functions (that compiler can) can be inlined**.".
-So don't give a damn about it...

 In `C`, unlike `C++`, **inline does not enforce internal linkage**.
 For example, in